john-science/slowloris/README.md

 ## Slow Loris

-> A clone of DIY-LISP.
-The goal is to learn.
+> A simple, interpreted LISP, written in Python.

 ### What Slow Loris Is